New on valentina Chirico - archaeo nail art

 Giannichedda E., Archeologia teorica, Carocci editore.

-Valentina Chirico: a past as archaeologist, a present as editor between London and Bedfordshire.
+Valentina Chirico: a past as an archaeologist, a present as an editor between London and Bedfordshire.
 An expat born in Southern Italy from an expat family.
 She holds an MA in Egyptology from the University of Birmingham and contributed as a co-author and postgraduate ambassador to the UoB PG Recruitment Blog before fully embarking on online editing.
-She covers the role of Senior Writer and Language Specialist for a global marketing company.
-Besides archaeology and arts, this alumna loves travelling and shares an uncommon sense of humour.
+Besides archaeology, beauty and arts, this alumna loves travelling and shares an uncommon sense of humour.
 Online since 2009 with ValentinaChirico.com and later with ItalianMemories, Valentina is a storyteller and wants to inspire you a good laugh or to aim higher, to the stars.

 Leave a Reply